cellou59/cellou59/README.md

 - 🔏 tutorial and project bounty hunter in free time.
 - 💝 love web, animation and design.
 - ☕ Coffee lover, turning it into code!
-- 🏆 2023 Goals:
+- 🏆 2024 Goals:
   - Contribute and publish more open source projects.
-  - Improve my knowledge on vue,Nuxt,JS and many more.
+  - Improve my knowledge on rust and React ecosystem.

 ## :headphones: Spotify Playing 🙈🙉🙊 :headphones: